 The Washington Capitals defenseman opened the scoring in a 7-1 rout of Slovakia in the first game of the 2014 Sochi Olympics for the Americans at Shayba Arena.
-Toronto Maple Leafs forward Phil Kessel skated toward the right circle on a 3-on-2 and left a pass in his wake for Carlson, who blasted a shot into the top left corner of the net past Slovakia goaltender Jaroslav Halak at 14:27 of the opening period.
+Toronto Maple Leafs forward Phil Kessel skated toward the right circle on a 3-on-2 and left a pass in his wake for Carlson, who blasted a shot into the top left corner of the net past Slovakia goaltender Jaroslav Halak at 14:27 of the first period.

 "It was a pretty cool way to start the game," Carlson said.
 "We were tied there for a little bit so it was good.
 Kessel made a great play, just dragging the [defense] in deep and dropped it to me in the middle of the ice and I made a nice shot."

 The prior time Carlson played a game for the United States, he ended it.
 His overtime goal against Canada in the gold-medal game of the 2010 IIHF World Junior Championship in Saskatoon, Saskatchewan is a landmark goal in American hockey history.

 That came on a 2-on-1.
 This goal came on the first odd-man rush the United States had against the Slovakia.
 The U.S. controlled play to that point, but Halak made a couple of big saves and the Americans were not finding a lot of open space in the offensive zone.